sree249/Saturate-code/README.md

 Contact: subhass@g.clemson.edu & susengup@syr.edu

-Citation, acknowledgement needed if this code bank is used/modified.
+Citation, acknowledgement needed of this github code bank needed if this code bank is used/modified.